ChrysalisImaging/Chrysalis/README.md

 More detailed explanations of each feature described here as well as additional features can be found in the Chrysalis documentation.docx file at the Chrysalis github site.

 ### How to Run Chrysalis

+The compiled version of Chrysalis can be run in Windows or Mac OSX while the non-compiled code can be run and edited in Matlab.

-This information is described in detail in the Chrysalis documentation.docx file at the Chrysalis github site.
+See the Chrysalis documentation.docx file at the Chrysalis github site for more details.

 ### More Information about Chrysalis